ObolNetwork/obol-docs/docs/advanced/test-command.md

 - You add flag `p2p-tcp-address` (i.e.: `127.0.0.1:9001`) flag and the port specified in it is free and publicly accessible.
 - You add the flag `p2p-external-ip` (i.e.: `8.8.8.8`) and specify your public ip.

 If all points are satisfied by you and the other peers, you should be able to establish a direct TCP connection between each other.
-Note that a relay is still required, as establishing direct connection is facilitated by it.
+Note that a relay is still required, as it is used for peer discovery.

 ### Pre-requisites